May4nk/shAnon/README.md

 # shAnon
-shAnon is a social site which helps to connect users more securely.
+shAnon is a social(instagram) site which helps to connect users more securely.